subscan-explorer/subscan-api-docs/source/index.html.md

 ## API Keys

-**[Apply this form](https://docs.google.com/forms/d/e/1FAIpQLSfEDvsn-v7c5jshKFNaqBd20-SPAHLJw3Ua7IRUL8esrTgWPA/viewform) to get a free API key that includes higher quotas or start your trial with other subscriptions!**
+**Submit the form to get a free API key that includes higher quotas or start your trial with other available plans: <https://forms.gle/YegvB8S2VGhASMQi6>.**

 ## Service Status